getgrav/grav-learn/pages/05.advanced/01.caching/docs.md

     category: docs
 ---

 Caching is an integral feature of Grav that has been baked in from the start.
-The caching mechanism that Grav employees is the primary reason Grav is as fast as it is.
+The caching mechanism that Grav employs is the primary reason Grav is as fast as it is.
 That said, there are some factors to take into account.

 ## Caching Providers